 Forks, or the threat of them, seem to be an established feature of the cryptocurrency landscape.
 But what are they?
 Why are they such a big deal?
 And what is the difference between a hard fork and a soft fork?

 Not all forks are intentional.
 With a widely distributed open-source codebase, a fork can happen accidentally when not all nodes are replicating the same information.
-Usually these forks are identified and resolved, however, and the majority of cryptocurrency forks are due to disagreements over embedded characteristics, as we'll explore below.
+Usually, these types of accidental forks are identified and resolved.
+A majority of cryptocurrency forks occur due to disagreements over embedded characteristics, as we'll explore below.

 One thing to bear in mind with forks is that they have a “shared history.”
 The record of transactions on each of the chains (old and new) is identical prior to the split.

-A hard fork is a change to a protocol that renders older versions invalid.
+A hard fork is a change to a blockchain protocol that renders older versions invalid.
 If older versions continue running, they will end up with a different protocol and with different data than the newer version.
-This can lead to significant confusion and possible error.
+This can lead to significant confusion and possible errors.

-With bitcoin, a hard fork would be necessary to change defining parameters such as the block size, the difficulty of the cryptographic puzzle that needs to be solved, limits to additional information that can be added, etc. A change to any of these rules would cause blocks to be accepted by the new protocol but rejected by older versions and could lead to serious problems – possibly even a loss of funds.
+With bitcoin, a hard fork would be necessary to change defining parameters such as the block size, the mining difficulty algorithm, limits to additional information that can be added, etc. A change to any of these rules would cause blocks to be accepted by the new protocol but rejected by older versions and could lead to serious problems – possibly even a loss of funds.

 For instance, if the block size limit were to be increased from 1MB to 4MB, a 2MB block would be accepted by nodes running the new version, but rejected by nodes running the older version.